So-Easy Coq au Vin

 Here’s my adaptation of the beloved French dish.
-I substituted boneless skinless chicken breasts for a lighter version that still showcases the traditional and memorable taste. —Sonya Labbe, Los Angeles, California
+I substituted boneless skinless chicken breasts for a lighter, easy coq au vin that still showcases the traditional and memorable taste. —Sonya Labbe, Los Angeles, California

 - 4 boneless skinless chicken breast halves (4 ounces each)